-We provide a wide range of support for our students with a specific learning difficulty; this will vary according to need.
-To enable us to put support in place we need you to provide us with evidence of your SpLD.
-This is usually in the form of a report from an Educational Psychologist’s report or Specialist Teacher who has a Practicing Certificate.
+We provide a wide range of support for our disabled students; this will vary, according to need.
+To enable us to put support in place we need you to provide evidence.
+This could be a GP’s letter, an Educational Psychologist’s report or an audiogram.
 Please send your evidence together with the Evidence Return Sheet.
-If you would like advice about acceptable evidence please contact us.
+If you would like advice about appropriate evidence, please contact us.

 Once you have provided evidence, we can put a Support Plan in place containing reasonable adjustments to the way you are taught or assessed, these could include:

 - Alternative assessments

 - Extensions to library loans

 As well as reasonable adjustments you might also be eligible for Disabled Students Allowance (DSA).
 DSA is available from your funding body and pays for the additional support that disabled students need for university.
 Our experience shows that students really benefit from the support of DSA and so we strongly recommend that you find out more.
 It can take up to three months to get your DSA, so you should apply for it as soon as you have applied for your course.

 Your application for DSA should be made to your funding body – see below: